diva-exchange/i2p-sam/README.md

 NOTE: reply-able datagrams contain the origin of the data.
 An "origin" is defined as the public key of a node in the I2P network.

-NOTE: the example below does not implement any UDP listener and hence the UDP messages are lost.
-On Linux, you could create a local UDP listener like this: `netcat -ul 20202`.
-Or take a look at the "streaming" examples above, which do contain a listening socket server.

 Send reply-able UDP messages from peer **A** to peer **B** through the I2P network:

 ```